Artificial Grass Sub Base

 Decomposed Granite or Limestone Chippings

-- Composition: Natural stone derivatives.
+- Composition Natural stone derivatives.

-- Benefits: Superior drainage and a smoother finish.
+- Benefits Superior drainage and a smoother finish.

-- Cost: More expensive but worth it for long-term performance.
+- Cost More expensive but worth it for long-term performance.

-Case Study: A homeowner in Arizona opted for decomposed granite for their backyard.
+Case Study A homeowner in Arizona opted for decomposed granite for their backyard.
 Despite the initial higher cost, the improved drainage and aesthetics led to lower maintenance costs and a more appealing lawn.

-Step #3: Calculating the Amount of Sub Base Needed
+** Calculating the Amount of Sub Base Needed**

 How Much Sub Base Do You Need?

 The amount of sub-base required depends on the area and type of material.
-Here’s a quick guide:
+Here’s a quick guide

-- CMB: 1 to 2 tons.
+- For 100 square feet - CMB 1 to 2 tons.

-- Decomposed Granite: 1 to 1.5 yards.
+- Decomposed Granite 1 to 1.5 yards.

-Pro Tip: Always consult with a local artificial grass company to get precise measurements and recommendations.
+Pro Tip Always consult with a local artificial grass company to get precise measurements and recommendations.
 They can also provide delivery services, saving you the hassle of managing heavy materials.

-Step #4: Installing Your Artificial Grass Sub Base
+** Installing Your Artificial Grass Sub Base**

 Step-by-Step Installation Guide